gitlabhq/omnibus-gitlab/README.md

 What happens here is that we forget about `production: &base`, and join `gitlab:` with `default_projects_limit:` into `gitlab_default_projects_limit`.
-Note that not all `gitlab.yml` settings can be changed via `gitlab.rb` yet; if you think an attribute is missing please create an issue on the omnibus-gitlab issue tracker.
+Note that not all `gitlab.yml` settings can be changed via `gitlab.rb` yet; see the [gitlab.yml ERB template][gitlab.yml.erb].
+If you think an attribute is missing please create a merge request or an issue on the omnibus-gitlab issue tracker.

 Run `sudo gitlab-ctl reconfigure` for changes in `gitlab.rb` to take effect.